neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 ## Add a table to your database

-Let's start by adding a table to your `neondb` database on the `main` branch of your Neon project so that you have something to work with.
+Set up a database to work with by adding a table to your `neondb` database on the `main` branch of your Neon project.
 We'll consider this your _production_ environment database.

 Open the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), and run the following statement: